SujeethJinesh/CS244B/README.md

     change this, edit `/tmp/ray/session_latest/metrics/prometheus/prometheus.yml`.
     Setting a long interval might make it harder to quickly notice issues like dead worker nodes.

+## Create Grafana Dashboards

+1. First login to grafana on the top right corner with admin/admin.

+2. Create a dashboard with the `+` icon on the top right corner and scroll down to `Select Metric`.

+3. Add the metric you prefer like `ray_training_...` and then set the experiment equal to the experiment name.

+4. You can modify what the dashboard shows (timeseries graph, table, etc.).
+When exporting data, prefer using a table view.

+5. (Optional) You can save this panel in your dashboard view.

 ## Custom Metrics